 Numerous factors affect a district's ability to adjust to either increasing or decreasing enrollment.
 School expenditures include both fixed and variable costs.
 Little adjustment is possible if costs are fixed.
 Some costs vary directly with enrollment changes.
 Other costs are subject to increments reflecting capacities such as school enrollment capacity, class size capacity, bus seat capacity, caseload limits, and other factors.
-The following sections define fixed and variable costs and how each is impacted differently by enrollment changes.
+The following sections define fixed and variable costs and how each is impacted differently by enrollment changes and describe the options and limitations districts face when experiencing enrollment changes.